 Involvement in programmed cell death: Lysosomes actively participate in apoptosis also known as the process of programmed cell death through the release of hydrolytic enzymes into the cytoplasm of the cell and hence in degrading almost all cellular organelles culminating in the death of the cell.

-Significance in development and disease: Lysosome-dependent apoptosis is crucial in the process of embryonic development, tissue remodeling, and the clearance of unhealthy, damaged, or infected cells.
+Significance in development and disease: Lysosome-dependent apoptosis is crucial in the process of embryonic development, tissue remodelling, and the clearance of unhealthy, damaged, or infected cells.
 Dysregulation of lysosomal-dependent apoptosis leads to diseases such as cancer, neurodegenerative diseases, and autoimmune diseases.

 Lysosomal enzymes are synthesized mainly in the ER, which is a system of intracellular membranes that play the role of synthesizing and modifying proteins.
 Once synthesized in the ER, these enzymes are translocated to the Golgi apparatus which is another cell organelle where the enzymes are processed and matured further.
 Within the Golgi apparatus, the lysosomal enzymes undergo several chemical changes, one of which is glycosylation which involves the addition of specific carbohydrate residues.